WellingtonVell/neetcode/README.md

 >   difficulty as "Difficulty",
 >   tags as "Tags",
 >   status as "Status"
-> FROM "problems/arrays-and-hashing"
+> FROM "problems"
-> WHERE file.name != "README"
+> WHERE category = "Arrays & Hashing"
 > SORT leetcode_id ASC
 > ```